SynthKittenDev/SynthKittens-Rimworld-Mod-Sorter/README.md

 # SynthKitten's Rimworld Mod Sorter
-This application will automagically rename all of the Mods in your Rimworld Steam Workshop folder.
+This application will automagically rename all of the Mods in your Rimworld Steam Workshop folder. (.NET Framework 4.7.2 Required)

 # Tutorial